Juan Vita

 Juan Vita (born 11 May 1987) is an Argentine football manager and former player who played as a midfielder.
-He is the current manager of Bolivian club Real Tomayapo.

 Playing career

 Vita began his career at Club Lácar, joining River Plate's youth ranks at the age of 13.
 During Vita's senior career, he played for Alvarado and Deportivo Morón, before retiring at the age of 22 to focus on coaching.

 Managerial career

 In 2014, Vita was named interim manager of Argentinian club Fénix.
 In 2019, after working in the youth sides of Banfield, he moved to Panama to manage Costa del Este.

 Vita led the club to second place in Panama's 2019 Apertura.
-After being named manager of the year, he resigned from the club, and was named mananger of the Nicaragua national team in August 2020.
+After being named manager of the year, he resigned from the club, and was named manager of the Nicaragua national team in August 2020.

 Sacked by Nicaragua on 2 March 2022, Vita was presented at Costa Rican side Guanacasteca on 7 June 2022.
-He was dismissed on 23 September, with the club in the last position of their group.
+His relationship with the Guanaco team ended on September 23 of that same year.

-On 15 March 2023, Vita switched teams and countries again, after being appointed in charge of Real Tomayapo in Bolivia.
+On 15 March 2023, Vita switched teams and countries again, after being appointed in charge of Real Tomayapo in Bolivia, but resigned on 22 June.